Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 People with chronic obstructive pulmonary disease are at risk for worsening symptoms as a result of respiratory infections.
 Avoiding these infections and treating them quickly if they occur are important parts of COPD therapy.

 People with COPD should also get an annual flu shot before flu season, generally in the late fall or early winter.
 For patients who get the flu, antiviral medications may be prescribed.
-(See "Patient information: Influenza prevention (Beyond the Basics)".)
+(See "Patient education: Influenza prevention (Beyond the Basics)".)

 Antibiotics — Antibiotics are of some benefit in people with a bacterial respiratory infection who have worsening COPD symptoms.
 However, most respiratory infections are caused by viruses, which will not improve with antibiotic treatment.
-(See "Management of acute exacerbations of chronic obstructive pulmonary disease".)
+(See "Management of exacerbations of chronic obstructive pulmonary disease".)

 Although chronic obstructive pulmonary disease usually worsens over time, it is difficult to predict how quickly this will occur.
 A number of factors play a role in the severity of COPD symptoms, including whether you continue to smoke, are underweight, have underlying medical problems, and how your lungs function during exercise.
 People with COPD who have less severe symptoms, are a healthy weight, and do not smoke tend to live longer.